EllaC1234/document-classifier/README.md

 ## ML Considerations

 After testing various models, I chose to use the facebook/bart-large-mnli model.
 I compared to the valhalla/distilbart-mnli-12-3 model, which I first considered due to being less resource intensive on a local environment, but realised it was giving very poor confidence scores.
 I then experimented with newer models including roberta-large and allenai/led-base-16384, but these did not improve the score and were considerably slower.
-In a production environment, I would recommend a cloud-based, newer model trained specifically for classification to provide better results.
+In a production environment, I would recommend a cloud-based, newer model trained specifically for classification to provide better results, such as by using the Custom Classifier service on GCP.

 Chunking was implemented to manage large files.